 Combined verbal and quantitative GRE scores of 310 or above are considered competitive.
 The analytical writing portion of the GRE is required when submitting scores.
-GRE should be reported to the University of Arizona College of Public Health/SOPHAS code #4253, which routes scores directly to SOPHAS.
+GRE may be reported to the University of Arizona College of Public Health/SOPHAS code #4253, which routes scores directly to SOPHAS.
 For more information about the GRE, visit the GRE website.

 Letters of Recommendation

 Applicants must provide a minimum of three letters of recommendation from academic advisors, professors, supervisors, mentors or anyone else familiar with their academic and/or professional ability.
 Letters are submitted to SOPHAS electronically.